benjaminaschultz/pypress/README.md

 then

     sudo pip install markdown2

-Next we want to put the config file in place so that the scripts know who you are and where you want to blog to without using command line args every time.
+Next we want to put the config file in place so that the scripts know who you are and where you want to blog to without supplying command line args every time..

-    cp /path/to/wordpress_helper/examples/wp-helpers-example.json ~/.wp-helpers.json
+    cp examples/pypress-config.json ~/.pypress-config.json
 Edit the config file with your username, blog url, default post settings, etc.

 Basic behavior
 -------------
-Read all about markdown [here.](http://daringfireball.net/projects/markdown/).
+Read all about markdown syntax [here.](http://daringfireball.net/projects/markdown/).

 When you use these scripts to upload a markdown file e.g.,